Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 - Drove, Secured, Expanded, Cultivated, Sourced

-Communication & Collaboration Verbs
+Communication and Collaboration Verbs

 - Presented, Facilitated, Aligned, Persuaded, Articulated, Synthesized